-Those rents above target are frozen until such time that they meet the target.
+For those properties where rents are above target rent they will be frozen until such time that they meet the target.
 When a property becomes empty it is placed in the target rent band.

 All the above principles were agreed at County Council 23/02/15.